 The hospitality industry has faced unprecedented challenges and uncertainty during the past few years.
-Despite these difficult times, restaurateurs have forged ahead with innovative solutions that have enabled them to survive and even thrive.
+Despite these difficult times, restaurateurs have forged ahead with innovative solutions that have enabled them to survive and even thrive, in the restaurants and on their restaurant profit and loss statements.

 One of these innovative solutions has been the concept of starting a virtual restaurant.
 Virtual restaurants have given restaurant owners a way to focus less on restaurant and bar equipment layout, and more on customers directly.
-This has also changed the cost to open a bar or restaurant a bit.
+This has also changed the cost to open a bar or restaurant a bit, as it focuses less on design aesthetics and more on the positives of flat rate shipping for inventory items.

 The Rise of Virtual Restaurants